majick/entry/README.md

 - Clone the repository and run `bun install` to install dependencies
 - Start the server with `bun run start`

+## Usage

+Once installed you can start (and build) the server using `bun run start`, to just build do `bun run build`.
+You can specify a launch port by doing `export PORT={port} && bun run start`, you can also specify a port by creating a `.env` file in the project directory and setting the port there.

 ## Compatibility

 Entry supports all Rentry features with (almost) 1:1 compatibility.
 There are a few differences: